 The sheer, wide-open space, the epic views and abundance of wildlife make an outback roadtrip one heck of an experience, but before you set off, you should be aware that this journey is unlike any other drive you have experienced.

 The distances between destinations are long, you drive for hours without seeing another person or petrol station (and sometimes even corners in the road).
+If you get injured in a car accident, contact the best car accident lawyer in las vegas immediately.
 And animals may look cute, but they can be a dangerous, sometimes deadly, obstacle on the road.
 So here are five tips for outback road safety.

 1. Give your car some love and attention